We were expecting life to be pretty smooth.

 And when it finally occurred to me that this might never happen, it cast light on a part of me that was prepared to ditch God.

 A mentor called me on it one day.
 “I feel that you’re just poised to go, ‘See?
 God is against me’ if you don’t get what you want.”

+I resisted the idea at first because we all push back against such stark call-outs.
 But she was right.
 Part of me wanted to.
 A kind of passive-aggressive “I want an explanation for all this!”

-Something in you goes, Good grief, why?
+You might reply, Good grief, why?
 What has he done to earn that from you?

-But most of all, because he is worthy.
+But most of all, he is worthy.